Last updated on December 7th, 2022 at 12:05 pm.

 The Turkey Trot STL 5K course in Downtown St. Louis runs along the route of the 2nd largest Thanksgiving parade in the nation.
 Participants will pass many landmarks and popular attractions including, Stifel Opera House, Busch Stadium, City Garden, through Purina’s campus and of course many views of the Gateway Arch and finish in front of the newly renovated Soldier’s Memorial.

-Wheelchair athletes are welcomed to compete at our St. Charles and Downtown locations.
+Wheelchair athletes are welcome to compete at our St. Charles and Downtown locations.
 Wheelchairs will begin two minutes before the 5K start.
 Children in courteously driven strollers are welcome.

-Kansas City Plaza Lights – November 25-mid January
+12. Kansas City Plaza Lights – November 24 Thru mid January

 It takes more than 200,000 bulbs to create the holiday light winter wonderland at the Plaza each year.
 When the switch is flipped on Thanksgiving day, it’s officially Christmas time in KCMO!